NTIA/sigmf-ns-scos/README.md

 The following annotation objects are used within the `scos` SigMF name space associated with `measurement_type`.

 ##### SingleFrequencyFFTDetection Object
 Single-frequency FFT detection is a standard software-defined radio measurement.
-The `SingleFrequencyFFTDetection` object requires the following name/value pairs:
+The `SingleFrequencyFFTDetection` object contains the following name/value pairs:

 |name|required|type|unit|description|
 |----|--------------|-------|-------|-----------|